Greenjam94/HackerUnderDev/content/post/2023-02-29-intro-to-cloudflare-zero-trust.md

 # Exposing a self-hosted application

 This article will cover how I exposed my docker container to allow external access.
 In order to follow along, two prerequisites are needed.
 Domain ownership where custom nameservers can be set.
-I know both google domains and namecheap are good registrars to use.
+I know both Google domains and Namecheap are good registrars to use.
 The second requirement is a docker container running a web application.
 I won't cover the setup of the docker container here, but you should be able to access it by visiting it on the local network.

 ## Add a website domain to cloudflare